-Dow flirts with 29,000 despite jobs report miss
+Dow crosses 29,000 for first time

 |DERMIRA INC.

-On the earnings front, Synnex gained after reporting fourth-quarter results that topped estimates and guiding first-quarter earnings above Wall Street forecasts.
+On the earnings front, Synnex gained after reporting fourth-quarter results that topped estimates and guiding first-quarter projections above Wall Street forecasts.
 The technology supply chain service provider also announced it would split into two publicly listed companies – Synnex Technology Solutions and customer experience provider Concentrix.

 Elsewhere, KB Home fell after fourth-quarter revenue missed expectations because of lower home prices.